Mobile Meteorological Unit

-The Mobile Meteorological Unit (MMU) provides meteorological and environmental support to deployed elements of the UK’s joint forces, in order to enhance the effectiveness of national or combined contingency operations.
+The Mobile Meteorological Unit (MMU) is a Sponsored Reserve Unit of the Royal Air Force that provides meteorological and environmental support to deployed elements of the UK’s joint forces, in order to enhance the effectiveness of national or combined contingency operations.
 Principally but not exclusively aviation at target, base and the route in between.

 History

 The unit was established in 1962 to support military exercises.
 It saw action in 1982 during the Falklands War when it set up a weather forecasting station on Ascension Island in the South Atlantic.
 It later relocated to RAF Stanley in the Falkland Islands and remained there until 1985, when civilian forecasters took over at RAF Mount Pleasant.

 During the late 1990s it became apparent that the capacity of the MMU was becoming over-stretched as demands for the unit's services increased.
 To address the issue a major recruitment campaign was implemented over a five-year period and in August 2000 the MMU became the first ever Sponsored Reserve Unit in the British Armed Forces.
 The move was part of a policy of making greater use of skills in the civilian sector, whereby personnel provide specialist support to the military on operations, as a continuation of their regular peacetime work.

 In 2005, the MMU moved from RAF Benson in Oxfordshire to RAF Scampton in Lincolnshire.

 A Report by the Defence Select Committee in July 2006 recommended that the "importance of the Mobile Met Unit to the United Kingdom's Armed Forces should not be understated" and that "its role and work be more fully reported in the Met Office's Annual Report and Accounts".

 The unit's motto of Tomorrow's weather today, is taken from the former No. 520 Squadron, which was a meteorological flight in Gibraltar during the Second World War.